LG is looking to expand the model sizes of its OLED panels, with plans to start manufacturing 48-inch varieties over the coming years.

 Manufacturing OLED is hugely expensive compared to regular LCD-LED panels, which come in a much larger variety of shapes and sizes.
 And the minimum 55-inch sizing for OLED has kept it out of homes that simply don't have the space.

 News of a 48-inch model points to a smaller, cheaper OLED model coming to market, making the stunning panel technology available to more viewers than ever before.
-And that's something to be excited about.
+Even if we're a while off OLED panels in truly small TVs, that's something to be excited about.

 - Check out our guide to every LG 2019 TV